 If you are interested in becoming a member of First Methodist Mansfield, you are invited to join Senior Pastor David Alexander for the next session of Starting Point.
 At this casual and relaxed gathering, you will learn more about our church, our mission and what we believe.
 At the end of the gathering, you will have the opportunity to unite in membership with First Methodist Mansfield.
 For complete details and upcoming dates, go to the Starting Point page.
-You may also contact Leanne Johnston for more information about beginning your journey to church membership.
+You may also contact Stephanie Alexander for more information about beginning your journey to church membership.
 The following are responses to several of the most frequently asked questions about membership in our church.

 Do I have to be baptized to join the church?

 All members of the United Methodist Church are baptized Christians, which means that when you come to join, you may do so with a profession of faith which will include a time of baptism.
 If you have already been baptized, you may join our church family at any time.
 Please visit one of our connecting points outside each of our worship spaces before or after any of our worship services.
 Our staff and volunteers will be there and will help you with the joining process.
 You may also join our church family at Starting Point, a casual and relaxed gathering where you will learn more about our church, our mission, and what we believe.
 Find the next Starting Point online.

 Members of all United Methodist churches are asked to commit to the following categories of Christian living.

 - Prayers: Members commit to pray for our church, our community and our world.